andersy005/capstone/DAC.md

 - The DAC output voltage is linear between $0$ and $V_{REF+}$ ($3.3$ V on the discovery board) and is defined by the following equation:

 $$DACoutput = V_{REF+} \times \frac{DOR}{4095}$$

+- Trigger events can include the trigger signals from
+  - various timers:
+    - TIM2
+    - TIM7
+    - TIM15
+  - an external interrupt (EXTI)
+  - and software

+- It is also possible to configure the DAC without a trigger in which case $DHR_x$ is automatically copied to the $DOR_x$ after a single clock cycle delay.

+**Example**

+Write a program to generate a sine wave with minimum and maximum values of 512 and 1536 where a full cycle consists of 100 samples.